 “Looking back now, I guess it’s hard to know if she would even have survived the transfer from Tulsa.”

-She had become a supporter before the hospital even opened in 1962, putting away nickels her father gave her for the vending machine at the Tulsa hospital where her sister was once treated for acute lymphoblastic leukemia (ALL).
+Linn Ann had become a supporter before the research hospital even opened in 1962, putting away nickels her father gave her for the vending machine at the Tulsa hospital where her sister was once treated for acute lymphoblastic leukemia (ALL).

 At the time, the survival rate in the U.S. for ALL, the most common form of childhood cancer, was 4 percent.

-She had graduated from piggy bank supporter to member of a service sorority, ESA, that put St. Jude at the center of its philanthropic endeavors.
+She had graduated from piggy bank supporter to member of a service sorority, Epsilon Sigma Alpha (ESA), that put St. Jude at the center of its philanthropic endeavors.
 She knew survival rates for ALL and other awful diseases of childhood had risen steadily, helped by research and treatments invented at St. Jude.

-When Linn Ann’s husband, Steve, was still alive, they had decided to put together her bucket list of places far from their Kansas home she intended to experience in her lifetime.
+When Linn Ann’s husband, Donald, was still alive, they had decided to put together her bucket list of places far from their Kansas home she intended to experience in her lifetime.

 “And at the very top was St. Jude,” Linn Ann says.
 “After all that time, after all those years, I felt called to visit.”

-But her husband had died in 2004, just a few months after her mother passed away.
+But her husband had died in 2005, just a few months before her mother passed away.

 ‘Worse than even polio’